U.K. Professional Clients

-Essentially, the registration of a holding company can help to alleviate certain taxes.
-Starting a holding company (or a limited company) for a property portfolio can often reap huge rewards as far as taxation goes - corporation tax rates are drastically lower than personal taxes, and taxes on rental profits can even be as low as zero.
+Essentially, the formation of a holding company can help to alleviate certain taxes.
+Setting-up a holding company (or a limited company) for a property portfolio can often reap huge rewards as far as taxation goes - corporation tax rates are drastically lower than personal taxes, and taxes on rental profits can even be as low as zero.

 Once a holding company has been registered, it's possible for ownership to be transferred without having to incur any capital gains tax liability.
 Provided these properties are inside a limited company, its possible for family members to receive shares, thus allowing for property ownership to pass to an individual completely tax free, because the value of the property transfer may be held over for the purposes of capital gains.